9 R Interfaces

 -- SQL code

-9.1 Interpreted versus Compiled Languages
+9.1.3 Interpreted and Compiled Languages

 Creating an executable file in a compiled language.